 The 600 Series cameras are designed to work in harsh environments at temperatures between -25° to 65°C. Among them, 600CH cameras have a temperature detection range between -20° to 2000°C for discovering chemical fires and other extreme industrial fire conditions. >> Find more about 600s

-During 7*24h continuous monitoring without supervision, the alarm can be triggered automatically when the pre-set critical temperature is exceeded, and heat sources can be localized immediately, even in dusty or smoke-polluted environments.
-Besides, the camera feed of multi-camera systems can be routed to the control room through Ethernet cables, and radiometric video streams can be recorded at 30Hz automatically or manually.
+During the 24/7 continuous monitoring without supervision, an alarm can be triggered automatically when the pre-set critical temperature is exceeded, and heat sources can be localized immediately, even in dusty or smoke-polluted environments.
+Besides, the camera feed of multi-camera systems can be routed to the control room through ethernet cables, and radiometric video streams can be recorded at 30Hz automatically or manually.